Celiac Disease Treatment

 - Avoid beer, but wine, brandy, whiskey, and other alcohols without barley are fine in moderation

 - Avoid milk and other dairy products that contain lactose.
 Untreated patients with celiac disease often are lactose intolerant.
-With successful treatment, dairy products can be reintroduced slowly into the diet later.
+With successful treatment, dairy products can often be reintroduced slowly into the diet later.

 - Consult dietitians and national celiac disease societies for lists of gluten-free foods.
 Read the food and product labels before buying or consuming any product.
 This is necessary, because a manufacturer may change a product's ingredients at any time.
 A product that was gluten-free in the past may now contain gluten.
 Even branded products may be gluten-free in one country but contain gluten in another country.
 If one is not certain after reading the labels, call the manufacturer.